ivandotv/dumba/README.md

 const form = new Form(schema)
 ```

-Once we have the form instance we use it connect the form elements.
+Once we have the form instance we use it to connect the form elements.

 ```jsx
 import { schema } from './my-schema'